Dr. Brad Alderman

 “Most dentists have a few methods they routinely use to help prevent patients from gagging in the chair because this is a prevalent issue for patients.
 The main thing I try to do as your dentist is listen to your concerns, learning what you as a patient have found to cause the gagging to be more severe.
 If I can understand what triggers this reflex for you, I can work to help you signal me during the appointment if you are starting to feel overwhelmed.
 When patients know I will stop and give them a break, I have found that this significantly reduces their anxiety about gagging.
 I also apply topical anesthetics to areas of the mouth that are sensitive to instruments or water.
 Numbing these areas can reduce gagging significantly.
 Many patients need to be seated further forward to avoid water and the taste of dental materials touching the back of the throat.
 By positioning you a certain way, I can help you to keep your head angled forward, reducing your chances of becoming overwhelmed and gagging.”

-“At all of our Nebraska Family Dentistry locations, we utilize a special device called an Isolite.
+“At all of our Nebraska Family Dentistry locations, we utilize a device called an Isolite.
 This device helps patients who have strong gag reflexes by helping them remain open with continuous suction.
 Thus, they do not have water and bad tastes reaching the back of the throat.
 The Isolite creates a barrier and helps patients relax their jaw and throat while treatment is performed.
 Some patients still struggle despite the various techniques I mentioned.
 For these patients, sedation dentistry is a great option.
 Choosing to do sedation dentistry, gives patients the option to take a medication.
 This medication will help them relax and feel sleepy during treatment.
 The use of sedation dentistry medications greatly reduces their gag reflex and anxiety in general.
-If you are interested in sedation dentistry, we would be happy to see if you are a candidate and help you have the best possible dental experience.”
+If you are interested in sedation dentistry, we would be happy to see if you are a candidate and help you have an exceptional dental experience.”

 Your Lincoln Dentist,